Status-6 Oceanic Multipurpose System

-The Poseidon (Посейдон, "Poseidon", NATO reporting name Kanyon), previously known by Russian codename Status-6 (Статус-6), is an autonomous, nuclear-powered unmanned underwater vehicle reportedly in production by Rubin Design Bureau, capable of delivering both conventional and nuclear warheads.

-The Poseidon is one of the six new Russian strategic weapons announced by Russian President Vladimir Putin on 1 March 2018.
+The Poseidon (Посейдон, "Poseidon", GRAU index 2M39, NATO reporting name Kanyon), previously known by Russian codename Status-6 (Статус-6), is an autonomous, nuclear-powered unmanned underwater vehicle reportedly in production by Rubin Design Bureau, capable of delivering both conventional and nuclear warheads.
+The Poseidon is one of the six new Russian nuclear weapons announced by Russian President Vladimir Putin on 1 March 2018.

 History

-The first public appearance of Poseidon dates back to September 2015 and cites Pentagon sources.

 On 10 November 2015, a page of a document that contained information about a secret "oceanic multi-purpose system" called "Status-6" was "accidentally" revealed by Russian NTV television channel.
-The leak happened during Russian President Vladimir Putin's speech denouncing American plans concerning defensive missile technology.
-Speculation arose as to whether this was a warning signal or disinformation intended to mislead foreign intelligence services.
+The leak happened during Russian President Vladimir Putin's speech denouncing American plans concerning "defensive" missile technology.
 The CIA has claimed the leak was intentional.

 According to the Pentagon, Russia conducted the first test-launch of Poseidon on 27 November 2016, using the B-90 Sarov special purpose submarine.
 The test was reportedly carried out in the Arctic Ocean.

 In early 2018, the Pentagon's Nuclear Posture Review publicly acknowledged development of Russia's "new intercontinental, nuclear armed, nuclear-powered, undersea autonomous torpedo".

-In March 2018, the system was officially named "Poseidon", following a public vote.
+The system was officially named "Poseidon", following a public vote in March of the same year.

-In January 2019, the Russian Navy announced plans to procure at least 30 Poseidon unmanned underwater vehicles, deployed on four submarines, two of which would serve in the Russian Northern Fleet and two in the Pacific Fleet.

-On 2 February 2019, Russian President Vladimir Putin announced completion of the key stage of trials of Poseidon.

-On 20 February 2019, the Russian Defence Ministry released a video, showing a Poseidon being test-launched by a B-90 Sarov special purpose submarine.
+By January 2019, the Russian Navy announced plans to procure at least 30 Poseidon uncrewed underwater vehicles, deployed on four submarines, two of which would serve in the Russian Northern Fleet and two in the Pacific Fleet.
+The following month, Russian President Vladimir Putin declared that the key stage of trials of the system had been completed.
+This was followed by a video from the Russian Defence Ministry on 20 February, showing a Poseidon being test-launched by a B-90 Sarov special purpose submarine.

-On 16 January 2023, it was reported that the first batch of the weapons has been manufactured.
+In early 2023 the first batch of the weapons had reportedly been manufactured, although some sources criticized the lack of an official confirmation or announcement from the Russian government.

+In October 2025, Putin said that a Poseidon weapon had been successfully tested.